Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Copying the Game Folder Files

-Navigate to your Keizaal installation folder (default is C:\Keizaal) and open the “Game Folder Files” folder.
+Navigate to your Keizaal installation folder and open the “Game Folder Files” folder.
 This folder contains the list's ENB and all the necessary systems files to ensure Keizaal works properly.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/3.%20Game%20Folder%20Files.png)